rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

    :align: center

 Click on the **-** button at the bottom to delete these partitions.
-Repeat this process until all of them are deleted.
+Repeat this process until all of them are deleted, ot tick the dialog option to do the same.

 .. image:: manual_partitioning_2.png
    :scale: 85%